spyrosoft/spyrosoft.com/awestruct/index.md

 When you need a website or web application with higher than average security please [contact me](/contact.html) for a free consultation.

 When it comes to ecommerce it often makes more sense to use a service than a custom solution.
 One of the best and most secure options available is [Shopify](https://www.shopify.com/pricing).
 Themes are fully customizable.
+If you are in need of a Shopify developer [I am available](/contact.html).

 **Why Not Use WordPress?**